marimo-team/marimo/docs/guides/installation_uv.md

 A unique feature of this setup is that the notebook becomes **fully self-contained** and reproducible by anyone.
 This is achieved by embedding package metadata directly within the notebook, following the guidelines of [PEP 723 – Inline Script Metadata](https://peps.python.org/pep-0723/).

-When opened in a plain text editor, the notebook displays the following embedded metadata: *(#TODO: Replace this example with a screenshot from a text editor.)*
+When opened in a plain text editor, the notebook displays the following embedded metadata: *(#TODO: Replace this example with a screenshot from a text editor. and add a green circle around the metadata)*

 ```python
 # /// script